0xPolygon/storage-delta/README.md

 # Storage Layout Checker

 > [!NOTE]
-> This version identifies all differences but doesn't escalate and de-escalate findings.
+> V1 identifies all differences but doesn't escalate and de-escalate findings.

-The Storage Layout Checker is a tool meant to simplify contract upgrades.
+Storage Layout Checker is made to simplify contract upgrades.
 It compares the storage layout between two suite versions and provides insights into the changes.

 ## Upcoming Features